kwstannard/makery/README.md

 ### Defining a factory

 Makery leverages named arguments everywhere to avoid use of DSLs.
+Create or fetch a factory using `Makery[YourClass]`.
+Then set the base attributes with `#base(attr_hash)`

 ```ruby
 class Post